waylonggggg/tp/docs/DeveloperGuide.md

        Expected: No CCA is added.
 Error details shown in the status message as the CCA name is not provided.
     4. Test case: `create_c c/Handball`
        Expected: No CCA is added.
 Error details shown in the status message as the CCA already exists.
-    5. Other test cases to try: `create_c c/helloworld*` (incorrect inputs, missing inputs, or incorrect prefixes used)
+    5. Other test cases to try: `create_c c/helloworld*` (incorrect inputs, missing inputs, or incorrect prefixes used).
        Expected: No CCA is added.
 Error message is shown as parameters with invalid formats were provided.

 ### Deleting a CCA